-Please accept our apologies that this incident occurred.
-We are committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
-We continually evaluate and modify our practices and internal controls to enhance the security and privacy of your personal information.
+Please accept our apologies that this event occurred.
+We can assure you that this incident was an isolated one, and we remain fully committed to maintaining the privacy of personal information in our possession or accessed by our vendors.
+We will continue to evaluate and modify our practices and procedures, including those required of third-party service providers, to enhance the security and privacy of your personal information.

-If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
-The response line is available Monday through Friday, 8am - 5pm Eastern Time.
+If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at 855-484-0756.
+This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
+The response line is available Monday through Friday, 9:00 am to 9:00 pm Eastern time.